MarshallAsch/ns3-container/README.md

 ### As a base image

 The main purpose of this image is to be used as a base image for other containers.
-This image will provide the base ns-3 installation and all of its dependancies.
+This image will provide the base ns-3 installation and all of its dependencies.
 Below is an example docker file showing how this base could be used:

 ```dockerfile